-- The overall level of fares is too high, costing more than petrol for many journeys.
-This was only partly remedied by the abolition of Zone 3 in 2007: passengers who do not cross the old Zone 2/3 boundary still pay as much as they always have.
+- The overall level of fares was too high, costing more than petrol for many journeys.
+This was only partly remedied by the abolition of Zone 3 in 2007: passengers who do not cross the old Zone 2/3 boundary still paid as much as they always have.

-- The increment from a one-zone to a two-zone fare is too high, imposing a stiff penalty for crossing the zone boundary (which is arbitrarily placed at a distance that varies between 12km and 20km from the city, with a very narrow overlap).
-So while a 22km trip from Box Hill to Belgrave on Myki money costs $2.48, a 6km trip from Box Hill to Camberwell costs $6.06 – two and a half times as much!
+- The increment from a one-zone to a two-zone fare was too high, imposing a stiff penalty for crossing the zone boundary (arbitrarily placed at a distance varying between 12km and 20km from the city, with a very narrow overlap).
+So while a 22km trip from Box Hill to Belgrave on Myki money in 2014 cost $2.48, a 6km trip from Box Hill to Camberwell cost $6.06 – two and a half times as much!

-- There are anomalies with specific journeys near zone boundaries.
-While some of the more bizarre anomalies were fixed in October 2009, it is still perplexing that (for example) a journey from Monash University to the city can be done in Zone 1 starting from the south side of the campus, but requires a Zone 1+2 fare starting from the north side (which is closer to the city!).
+- There were anomalies with specific journeys near zone boundaries.
+While some of the more bizarre anomalies were fixed in 2009, it was perplexing that (for example) a journey from Monash University to the city could be done in Zone 1 starting from the south side of the campus, but required a Zone 1+2 fare starting from the north side (which is closer to the city!).

-- The extension of Myki ticketing to part of regional Victoria has introduced its own anomalies.
+(Meanwhile, anomalies introduced by the extension of Myki ticketing to part of regional Victoria have not been addressed.
 Most blatantly, V/Line trips that do not include Melbourne Zone 1 receive an automatic 30% off-peak discount – but only if the trip crosses more than two regional zones.
 This means that a two-zone V/Line trip (say from Little River to Corio) costs 66 cents more than a three-zone trip from the same point (say from Little River to Marshall).
-However, just as with the anomalies within Melbourne, this would easily be remedied through a more consistent application of the fare rules without abandoning the principle of zone-based fares.
+Yet, just as with the anomalies within Melbourne, this would easily be remedied through a more consistent application of the fare rules without abandoning the principle of zone-based fares.)

-The PTUA argues for revision of the fare scale and boundaries so that public transport is a financially attractive alternative to car use and so that travellers in the vicinity of zone boundaries are not penalised by the system.
-It could mean having a larger number of zones, but with a greatly reduced fare per zone, such as in Vancouver (where a three-zone fare costs less than our two-zone fare).
+The PTUA has long argued for revision of the fare scale and boundaries so that public transport is a financially attractive alternative to car use and so that travellers in the vicinity of zone boundaries are not penalised by the system.
+It could mean having a larger number of zones in Melbourne, but with a greatly reduced fare per zone, such as in Vancouver (where a three-zone fare cost less than our old two-zone fare).
 This would make the system fairer.
 But it does not require fiddling with the basis of the zone system, which is fundamentally sound.